Supporting humanitarian projects in Syria, Iraq & Yemen through sound vibes.

-Founded by Dublin born DJ Calvin James (co-founder of The SCOOP Foundation), Syrias Vibes supports
+Founded by Dublin born DJ Calvin James and his brother Andy (both co-founders of The SCOOP Foundation), Syrias Vibes supports

-the innocent victims of the wars in Syrias & Iraq by providing medical, psychological, and social services at a direct, grass root level.
+the innocent victims of the wars in Syria, Iraq & Yemen by providing medical, psychological, and social services at a direct, grass root level.

 How it all started...